Weston Field Athletic Complex

-Weston Field Athletic Complex is a Williams College facility and home of the Williams Ephs football team in Williamstown, Massachusetts, United States.
-Although primarily used for American football, the complex also hosts the home fields for the Williams College track & field, lacrosse and field hockey programs.
+Weston Field Athletic Complex is a sports complex in Williamstown, Massachusetts, United States.
+The facility is owned and operated by Williams College and home of the Williams Ephs athletics teams.
+The complex consists of two separate turf fields, Farley-Lamb Field for football and lacrosse, and Williamson Field for field hockey as well as track and field.

 Renovations completed in 2014 include artificial turf surfaces, a new grandstand, an addition for field hockey, a new track, lighting for the fields and a large support building.
 Weston Field biennially hosts the Williams-Amherst football game, known as The Biggest Little Game in America, the most-played Division III football rivalry game and the only Division III game to have hosted College GameDay.

+Baseball venue, Bobby Coombs Field, was part of the Weston Field Complex from 1886 to 2004, when it was relocated to the northern end of the campus.

 History

 In 1884, Williams College purchased the land at the present-day athletic site from the Sherman family on Meacham Street.
 In 1886, ex-Lieutenant Governor of Massachusetts Byron Weston donated $5,300 to the College.
 This money was used to grade and improve drainage of the complex.
 By 1893, Weston Field encompassed 13 acres that included facilities for baseball and football.
 Subsequently, Weston contributed another $2,500 to help fund the creation of an athletic cinder track and the construction of a grandstand that was completed in 1901.

 Although maintenance upgrades and improvements occurred during the next several decades, a major renovation of Weston Field didn't occur until the late 1980s, when the Anthony Plansky Track, funded by George Steinbrenner, was completed (1987) along with a three-story press box and aluminum bleachers on the east side of the field.
 The Renzi Lamb Field for lacrosse and intramural sports, completed in 2004, was the first artificial turf facility in Berkshire County.